Fomode3D/Documentation/node.md

 # How to run
 ### Installation
 1. Download/Build last node version from the [repo](https://github.com/GEO-Protocol/GEO-network-client); <br/>
-You can follow the links provided in [releases changelogs](https://github.com/GEO-Protocol/GEO-network-client/blob/develop/RELEASES.md) to get desired version of the node build (currently, only BETA1 is available).
+You can follow the links provided in [releases changelogs](https://github.com/GEO-Protocol/GEO-network-client/blob/develop/RELEASES.md) to get desired version of the node build (currently only BETA1 is available).

 1. Move `geo_network_client` to the desired FS location. <br/>
 The default location for the node in `~/node/`, but you are free to chose any other location. <br/>
-If you are using provided [WM image](https://github.com/GEO-Protocol/GEO-network-client/blob/develop/RELEASES.md#beta-1) (or docker container) - it is already configured.
+If you are using provided [WM image](https://github.com/GEO-Protocol/GEO-network-client/blob/develop/RELEASES.md#beta-1) (or docker container) it is already configured.
 No need to go through this step.

 1. Prepeare the configuration. <br/>
-Please, follow instructions from a section "Configuration".
+Please, follow instructions from the "Configuration" section.

 1. Start the node: `./geo_network_client` <br/>
-In case of successfull fly node should report
+In case of successful fly node, you should report:
 * core and required subsystems initialisation messages;
 * current observers chain height.

 ![node_run.png](https://github.com/GEO-Protocol/Documentation/blob/master/resources/node_run.png)

-In case if node was not started as expected - please, refer to the `operations.log`.
+In cases where the node has not started as expected, please refer to the `operations.log`.
-Usually it contains some details abot the error occured.
+Usually it contains some details about how the error occured.

 After the first launch of the node, the following objects appear in the node’s directory:
-* The `io` directory, that contains two files: `storageDB` and `communicatorStorageDB`.
+* The `io` directory, which contains two files: `storageDB` and `communicatorStorageDB`.
-This two files stores all the node’s data: trustlines, keys, history, payments, routing tables, etc.
+These two files store all the node’s data: trustlines, keys, history, payments, routing tables, etc.
-* The `fifo` directory, that contains three files: `commands.fifo`, `results.fifo` and `events.fifo`.
+* The `fifo` directory, which contains three files: `commands.fifo`, `results.fifo` and `events.fifo`.
 The node’s communication will happen through these files.
 * The `operations.log` file containing detailed log of network actions (still needs some polishing).
-* The `process.pid` file containing the `PID` of the runnig node.
+* The `process.pid` file containing the `PID` of the running node.
 <br/>
 <br/>

 ### Libraries required
-GEO Network Client uses `boost` libraries and `libsodium` for the cryptography. </br> Please, enshure presense of this libraries in you env. before starting the node.
+GEO Network Client uses `boost` libraries and `libsodium` for the cryptography. </br> Please, ensure presense of these libraries in you env. before starting the node.
 <br/>
 <br/>

 ### Configuration
-Configuration contains network interfaces that should be used by the node and reported to the rest of the network, as well as addresses of the observers, that are expected to be present in the network.
+Configuration contains network interfaces that should be used by the node and reported to the rest of the network, as well as addresses of the observers that are expected to be present on the network.

 **Note: Beta 1 release supports only static, publicly available IPv4 addresses.** <br/>
-So, in case if you are planning to try to launch several nodes and perform some operations between them, - please, ensure, that all of them would be able to communicate to each other via `UDP/IPv4` interface.
+If you are planning to try to launch several nodes and perform some operations between them, please ensure, that all of them will be able to communicate with one another via `UDP/IPv4` interface.

 **Note: Beta 1 release supports only statically listed observers list** <br/>
 The protocol itself is expected to support dynamically formed observers list, provided by the GSR [#todo link to GSR description].